johnsellin93/grab/README.md

 ## Vim / Neovim Workflow Integration

 The following mappings are not required to use `grab`, but they significantly improve keyboard-driven AI workflows.

+A complete example configuration is available here:

+See the included [`init.vim`](./init.vim) for a complete example configuration.

 | Mapping | Purpose |
 |----------|----------|